Robin Carnes, MBA, E-RYT

 Lynn has a special interest in war-related sensory processing disorders and yoga as a treatment modality.
 She has trained yoga instructors in sensory-based techniques for combat stress and PTSD, conducted a pilot study of combat veterans and is co-investigator and first author of the Iraq yoga study, “Effects of Sensory-Enhanced Yoga on Symptoms of Combat Stress in Deployed Military Personnel”.
 Lynn is an occupational therapist at Cotting School, Lexington, MA.

 Director of Operations, Outreach and Marketing

 Gail is a U.S. Army veteran, her Army time was spent as a Korean linguist stationed in Korea.
 She is also an iRest Yoga Nidra Instructor.
 After attending a one-week iRest Yoga Nidra training in June of 2010, her chronic knee pain of 20 years (from the Army) disappeared and hasn’t returned.
 She wants to give back and help share the success and benefits of yoga and meditation for dealing with chronic pain, PTS, insomnia and anxiety.
 Her bodywork practice specializes in people with chronic pain and trauma.
-She has a background in marketing and website management for Silicon Valley companies.
-She does social media marketing and event coordination for individuals and small businesses.
+She has a background in marketing, website management, social media marketing and event coordination for Silicon Valley companies.